World Book Capital: Ljubljana 2010

-The programme incorporated objectives related to the promotion of reading books, the increase in the accessibility of books by all the population, the spread of the culture of reading and the introduction of different literary genres to the public.
-More than 300 activities were organised during the Ljubljana World Book Capital 2010 including:
+Ljubljana, the capital of Slovenia, was selected for the quality of its application, as well as for its diverse and complete programme, widely and enthusiastically supported by all players in the book industry including publishers, bookstores and libraries.
+The programme incorporated objectives related to the promotion of reading books, the increase in the accessibility of books to the entire population, the spread of the culture of reading, and the introduction of different literary genres to the public.

+More than 300 activities were organised during the Ljubljana World Book Capital 2010, including: